What is an International Field Trip?

-Upon completion of the Field Trip form, an Education Abroad advisor will contact the faculty leader to start the registration process in the Education Abroad portal.
+Upon completion of the International Field Trip Registration form, an Education Abroad advisor will contact the faculty leader with next steps, including opening the student application portal.
 The EA advisor will work with the faculty leaders and students to complete training and preparation.
-Leaders will also be invited to attend a Risk Management briefing.
+Leaders will also be invited to attend a Trip Leader briefing.

 As faculty work with their assigned business office to budget, make payments, and charge student fees (if applicable), please ensure that the following costs are included in the budget:

-- $200 (starting Fall 2021) Education Abroad service fee per student participant.
+- $200 Education Abroad service fee per student participant.
 This covers the costs of our services (administration, training/resources, technology, risk management, and emergency response).

-- International Insurance: $1.39 per person, per day.
-The cost of insurance for participants and leaders will be invoiced to the department separately from our service fee.
-Note the new rate per day for 2021 programs.
+- International Insurance: $1.53 per person, per day.
+The cost of insurance for participants and leaders will be invoiced to the department separately.

 Resources & Documents